This post may contain affiliate links, please read our disclosure policy.

 Can You Run A Half Marathon After 40?
 Can you run a half marathon at any age?
-Read on to see what how I am training for my next half marathon.
-While this post is sponsored, all opinions are 100% my own.
+Read on to get half marathon preparation tips and nutritional information for getting your body ready to run.

 Can You Run A Half Marathon After 40?
 Can you run a half marathon if you are under 40?
 Are you contemplating running your 1st half marathon?
 It’s a bucket list item for many.
 Just to say that you have done it once.
 Then there are folks that want to run half marathons every weekend.
 I am NOT one of those people, I will tell you that right now.
 I am one of those people that believes in YOU though.
 I am one of those people that works out regularly and I do try my best to eat healthy, but I do enjoy my adult beverages and chocolate too.